by Christopher Zoukis

 The two officers had separate disciplinary hearings on March 30, 2018.
 Salamoni was fired for violating use-of-force policies, while Lake was suspended for three days without pay for “losing his temper” during the incident.

 The same day, video footage was released to the public on what Sterling family attorney L. Chris Stewart called “a day for truth.”
-Stewart clarified, “And what ...
+Stewart clarified, “And what that truth is, ...

 by Derek Gilna